Tonyfu09/2023-24_OSWE_Note/README.md

 Test with different version and different method could gathering some vulnerability

 1. Identify the SSRF vulnerability to determine if there have been any unexpected commands run on the server side to make an request.
-2. Send the request to gain more internal information to find the place could deep dive more.
+2. Send the different method of requests to gain more internal information to find the place could deep dive more.
+3.

 ## Server Side Template Injection (SSTI)
 Server Side Template Injection is focus on the template injection that is execute on web server.